Noa Regev: Academic career

-Cinema industry activity
+Cinema industry career

-Noa Regev discovered her passion for film at the age of 15 when she began working at the Tel Aviv Cinematheque, fulfilling various roles.
+Noa Regev began working at the Tel Aviv Cinematheque at the age of 15, fulfilling various roles.
 In 2005, as part of her work, she staffed a few production roles at the Docaviv Festival.
 From 2010–2011, she directed the International Students' Film Festival in Tel Aviv.
 From 2012–2013, she served as the Director of the Holon Cinematheque.

 In late 2013, she was appointed CEO of the Association "Jerusalem Cinematheque – Israeli Film Archive and Jerusalem Film Festival", which was responsible for management and operation of the Cinematheque and the Jerusalem Film Festival.
 In 2015 she served as a jury on the panel of the Munich Student Film Festival.
 In 2018, Regev served as a jury at the Berlin International Film Festival.

+In 2022, Regev was named CEO of the Israel Film Fund, which was established in 1979 and supports the development, production, and marketing of Israeli films.